-The house offers an open-plan lounge, dining and kitchen area with French doors opening onto the patio, where you can enjoy the last of the evening sun and dine alfresco with ease (there is also a BBQ for guest use).
+The house offers an open-plan lounge, dining and kitchen area with French doors opening onto the patio, where you can enjoy the last of the evening sun and dine alfresco with ease.
 The kitchen is modern and well equipped with everything you will need.
 Upstairs you will find three bedrooms, one double with en-suite bathroom, one twin room and a further single bedroom.
 There is also a family bathroom with a shower over the bath and WC.

 Just over a 20 minute drive away you will find the magical Holy Island, which can only be reached at low tide when the sea lowers to reveal the only road to the island (please check tide times before you visit).
 Standing proud 100 feet above the sea on a rocky crag is Lindisfarne Priory, the main attraction of the island which is brimming with history and represents a pivotal point in Christian history.